Understanding The Financing Process

 How Lithium One Makes Custom Home Financing Easier

-Lithium One offers what is known as a fixed-price contract.
-This means that the price we discuss with you is the final price you’ll pay.
-If you decide to make changes to your home as the construction progresses, we’ll discuss them and present you with a new price to agree on before moving forward.
+A fixed-price contract means the price we discuss with you is the final price you’ll pay.
+If you decide to make changes to your home as the construction progresses, we’ll discuss them with you and present you with a new price to agree on before moving forward.